One of a series of articles about the Poole-Bell House in Fairmount Heights, San Francisco.

-The huge uptick in black residents during and after WWII changed the city and the experience of any given black person there.
+The huge uptick in African-American residents during and after WWII changed the city, and changed the experience of any given Black person there.
 The Western Addition became a residential and cultural center—only to subsequently suffer the upheaval of mass eviction, housing demolition, and redevelopment in the 1960s and 1970s.

 Networks of Belonging

-The city’s black community in the pre-War years 1900 to 1940 was tightly knit by church and fraternal organization membership, and in this way the Tyrrels were typical.
-They belonged to the Third Baptist Church, one of the three most important African-American churches in San Francisco.
+The city’s African-American community in the pre-War years 1900 to 1940 was tightly knit by church and fraternal organization membership, and in this way the Tyrrels were typical.
+They belonged to the Third Baptist Church, one of the three most important Black churches in San Francisco.
 They were members during the construction of the church building at Hyde and Clay in 1909.

 The original church was founded on Telegraph Hill in 1852 and there is a plaque that marks its first location there.